Blendify/blender-manual/trunk/blender_docs/manual/data_system/scenes/properties.rst

    without background elements getting in the way.

-   This scene can have its own animation, physics-simulations etc, but you will have to select it from the *Scene* browser, if you want to edit any of its contents.
+   This scene can have its own animation, physics-simulations etc, but you will have to select it from the *Scene* data-block menu, if you want to edit any of its contents.

    .. tip::